AlexanderRoller/sweepy_ws/README.md

 ros2 launch sweeper_bot joystick_launch.py
 ```

+### Joystick Control Details

+When using a Bluetooth controller:
+- The **left joystick button** controls the movement of the robot.
+- An **enable button** must also be held down.
+- On a PS4 controller:
+  - The **left trigger** enables half speed.
+  - The **right trigger** enables full speed.
+  - The **bumpers** control the turning on and off of the brushes.

 ## Dependencies/Help

-Project could not have been done without these people
+This project could not have been done without these people and resources:

 - [Roboclaw Hardware Interface](https://github.com/dumbotics/roboclaw_hardware_interface)
 - [Roboclaw Serial](https://github.com/dumbotics/roboclaw_serial)